origin1tech/stukko/CHANGE.md

 #Change Log

+###July 17, 2014
+- resolve issue where all defaults were not merged.
+- ensure that seeds run only when models are present.
+Excludes Redis and Dirty.

 ###July 16, 2014
 - fix issue where model associations were not created when using Sequelize.
 - add ability to seed data after model creation during development.